 Because an S corporation cannot have another corporation as a shareholder, most subsidiaries cannot be treated as S corporations.
 The exception is a QSub, also called a QSSS.
 In this case, the S corporation owns the entire subsidiary and elects S taxation for the company in question.
 This subsidiary must be an eligible S corporation.
-With QSSS election, the subsidiary is treated as a disregarded tax entity, not as a separate corporation.
+With the QSSS election, the subsidiary is treated as a disregarded tax entity, not as a separate corporation.

 This means that the subsidiary's income, assets, deductions, and liabilities pass through to the parent corporations, as do accumulated earnings and profits, built-in gains, and passive income.
 A QSub is not required to file a separate federal income tax return since its financials are consolidated on the S corp return.

 Establishing a QSub provides each separate business entity with limited liability protection from financial issues that affect related entities.
 The taxation of this type of structure is complex.
 However, it allows S corporations to establish discrete legal entities without affecting pass-through taxation.
-When an existing corporation transforms to a QSub, it is typically considered a tax-free subsidiary liquidation.
+When an existing corporation transforms into a QSub, it is typically considered a tax-free subsidiary liquidation.